Edwards-R/understanding_docs/Next thing/notes.md

 > As of right now, the system has not been tested on other biological domains.
 There are no reasons why Understandings would fail when applied to these other domains, but this document will only cover known and tested application of Understandings.

 ## Nomenclature/Taxonomic disjunction
 A nomenclatural disjunction occurs when research determines that the interpretation of a given taxon must change.
-The change does not have to be global.
-A disjunction may occur within in a limited geographic scope.
+The change does not have to be global, a disjunction may occur within in a limited geographic scope.
 Disjunctions are typically most evident when a taxon is split.
 In such a case, there exists extant data labelled with a name which, without further modification or interpretation, has the potential to refer to multiple taxa.

 ### Example
 > This section references '*Cryptic species diversity in a widespread bumble bee complex revealed using mitochondrial DNA RFLPs*' by Murray et al, 2008.
 DOI: `10.1007/s10592-007-9394-z`